trychlos/pwix-accounts-ui/README.md

     - empty when unlogged (no added class)
     - `dropdown-toggle` when logged;

-    in conjonction with default `loggedButtonContent`, the effect is to display the user email address with a small down-arrow after the text.
+    In conjonction with default `loggedButtonContent`, the effect is to display the user email address with a small down-arrow after the text.

 - `loggedButtonContent`
 - `unloggedButtonContent`

     The content to be displayed in the shown button.

-    Only applies if the button is visible (cf. `loggedButtonAction` and, `unloggedButtonAction` parms)
+    Only applies when:
+    - `currentUser` is `true`
+    - `initialDisplay` is `AccountsUI.C.Display.DROPDOWNBUTTON`

     The content is expected to be a HTML string to be inserted in place of the default value;
     this HTML string may (should ?) also embeds needed class names and other styles.